priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 16 .
 2300.
 Successful Pairs of Spells and Potions
 ## Day 17  881.
 Boats to Save People
 ## Day 18.
 2405.
 Optimal Partition of String
+## Day 19.
+2439.
+Minimize Maximum of Array